anna-money/anna-mobile-llm-agent/README.md

 #### Run the agent:
 1. Remove the `data` before running the agent if you want to start from scratch (recommended).
 2. `python3 anna_mobile_llm_agent/run_agent.py --adb_filepath=platform-tools/adb`
-3. The agent will ask you to define the goal for the agent, enter the goal and press enter
+3. The agent will ask you to define the goal for the agent, enter the goal and press enter.
+Examples of the goals are below:
 ```
 Instagram story creation example.